Manage report acceleration

 Summaries can have multiple timespans

-The Splunk platform gives report acceleration summaries multiple timespans if necessary to make them as searchable as possible.
+Report acceleration summaries might be assigned multiple timespans if necessary to make them as searchable as possible.
 For example, a summary with a summary range of 3 months can have timespans of 1mon and 1d.
-In addition, the Splunk platform may assign extra timespans when the summary spans more than one index bucket and the buckets cover very different amounts of time.
+In addition, extra timespans might be assigned when the summary spans more than one index bucket and the buckets cover very different amounts of time.
 For example, if a summary spans two buckets, and the first bucket spans two months and the next bucket spans 40 minutes, the summary will have chunks with 1d and 1m timespans.

 You can manually set summary timespans (but we don't recommend it)

-The Splunk platform automatically determines summary timespans.
-However, you can manually set summary timespans at the report level in
+You can set summary timespans manually at the report level in

 savedsearches.conf by changing the value of the

-The way that the Splunk platform gathers data for accelerated reports can result in a lot of files over a very short amount of time
+The way that Splunk software gathers data for accelerated reports can result in a lot of files over a very short amount of time

-Because report acceleration summaries gather information for multiple timespans, the Splunk platform can create many files for the same summary over a short amount of time.
+Because report acceleration summaries gather information for multiple timespans, many files can be created for the same summary over a short amount of time.
 If file and folder management is an issue for you, this is something to be aware of.